hganchev/hganchev.github.io/src/assets/articles/How to split a string in TwinCAT.md

 END_FOR
 ```
-3. Third step is to check if the split value is found.
+3. Third step is to check if the split character is found.
 ```pascal
 IF FIND(sInputCopy, sSplitChar) > 0 THEN
 ```
 The value of the FIND function will be <b>6</b>.

-4. Fourth step is to copy the split value to the array.
+4. Fourth step is to get the split value.
 ```pascal
 sSplitValue := LEFT(sInputCopy, FIND(sInputCopy, sSplitChar) - 1);
 ```